MicrosoftDocs/quantum-docs-pr/articles/language/statements.md

     return pauliArray;
 }
 ```
-for example can simply be expressed using the function `ConstantArray` in `Microsoft.Quantum.Arrays`:
+for example can simply be simplified using the function `ConstantArray` in `Microsoft.Quantum.Arrays`,
+and returning a copy-and-update expression:

 ```qsharp
 function EmbedPauli (pauli : Pauli, i : Int, n : Int) : Pauli[] {